 American Protestantism (including evangelicalism).
 I’ve spent enough time personally and professionally on this topic to have some knowledge and expertise.

 The internment of Japanese Americans during World War II.
 Thanks, America.

 What do you know almost nothing about that people think you know?

-- Conservative politics.
+Conservative politics.
 Sometimes people in higher education who find out that I am a Christian assume I know things about conservative politics.
 I know very little about that world, and I don’t keep up with the literature or commentary.
 I sometimes do religious liberty work with the Becket Fund, I have taught a summer program to Christian students through the American Enterprise Institute, and I have occasionally collaborated with the Federalist Society (though I am not a member).
 I have also collaborated with the InterFaith Youth Core, the Newseum, the National Constitution Center, After Charlottesville, the United States Commission on Civil Rights, and many other groups and organizations.
-If you are frustrated or concerned at this point, please read this book.
+If you are frustrated or concerned about me after reading this paragraph, please read this book.

-- Other religions.
-I know a bit about Catholics and pieces of other faiths, but that’s about it.
+Other religions.
+I know a little about Catholics and bits and pieces of other faiths, but that’s about it.

 Civil engineering.
 My undergraduate degree is in civil engineering, but you do not want me designing your bridge.